LiberTEM/LiberTEM/docs/source/usage.rst

 ..  figure:: ./images/use/create.png

+.. _`cluster`:

 Starting a custom cluster
 -------------------------

-LiberTEM can connect to a running dask cluster.
-To start a cluster, first run a scheduler:
+LiberTEM can connect to a running Dask cluster.
+To start a cluster on :code:`localhost`, first run a scheduler:

 .. code-block:: shell